Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Earliest start, perhaps, in school history comes after a 103-day break in practices

-Warinner has coached at seven different schools: Akron, Michigan State, Army, Air Force, Kansas, Illinois and Notre Dame.
-In addition to his nine years in coordinator positions, he has spent 15 of the past 20 seasons coaching the offensive line.
-Earlier this season Rivals.com named Warinner one of the Top 20 "hottest assistant coaches" in the nation.
+Warinner has coached at eight different schools: Akron, Michigan State, Army, Air Force, Kansas, Illinois, Notre Dame and now Ohio State.
+In addition to his 11 years in coordinator positions, he has spent 19 of the past 24 seasons coaching the offensive line.

 After opening his coaching career in 1984 at Akron (running backs), Warinner was linebackers and secondary coach at Michigan State in 1985-86.